bigfix/developer.bigfix.com/site/reference/types/cpupackage.md

 # smt capable of &lt;cpupackage&gt; : boolean

-If detectable, returns `True` if the cpupackage is capable of SMT threads (Simultaneous multithreading, called &amp;quot;Hyper-Threading&amp;quot; on some platforms)
+If detectable, returns `True` if the cpupackage is capable of SMT threads (Simultaneous multithreading, called "Hyper-Threading" on some platforms)

 # smt enabled of &lt;cpupackage&gt; : boolean